San Donà di Piave

 San Donà di Piave (/it/; San Donà /vec/) is a city and comune in the Metropolitan City of Venice, Veneto, northern Italy.
-It is one of the historical main towns of the Eastern Veneto territory, although it was totally reconstructed in the early 1920s after being heavily damaged during the World War I.
+It is one of the historical main towns of the Eastern Veneto territory, although it was totally reconstructed in the early 1920s after being heavily damaged during World War I.

 Geography

 San Donà lies on the river Piave 33.6 km from Venice, 26.1 km from Treviso, and 26.1 km from Pordenone.
 San Donà and the surrounding cities in Veneto are known for being foggy in the autumn and the winter months.

 It bounds the communes of Noventa di Piave, Musile di Piave and Fossalta di Piave, that have become in practice a part of a single urban area, also known as Città del Piave.
 Besides, San Donà borders on the territories of Jesolo, Eraclea, Ceggia, Torre di Mosto, Cessalto and Salgareda.

 History

 The area was inhabited since the prehistoric age: the archeological researches that have taken place during the 20th century have revealed traces of a Neolithic village in the neighbourhood of Chiesanuova, on the left bank of the river Piave Moreover, significant traces of centuriation and the presence of an articulate road network make suppose that the zone was inhabited also during the Roman age.
-During the Dark Ages the fate of the area was band to the city of Heraclia, episcopal location and first capital of the Duchy of Venice.
+During the Dark Ages the fate of the area was bound to the city of Heraclia, episcopal location and first capital of the Duchy of Venice.
 The city, grown in the 7th century in the area of the suburb of Cittanova, disappeared in the 9th century.

 After the year 1000, in the modern town's territory, two villages were built: San Donato and Mussetta.
 They were at first subject to the temporal jurisdiction (papacy) of the patriarchy of Aquileia and then they were affected by the events of the Ezzelini family.
 The village of Mussetta was situated in the north, close to a castle built by the patriarchs of Aquileia, while the village of San Donato was situated in the south, surrounding a chapel which was present since 1154.

 In 1250 the area experienced a catastrophic flood from the river Piave, which changed its course, moving the chapel from the left bank to the right one.
 This deviation implied the separation of the church from its reference area, that started to be called "San Donato de qua de la Piave" to be distinct from the area closest to the chapel: "San Donato oltre la Piave" (the current Musile di Piave).

-During the 13th and 14th centuries the area was in a strategic position between the Marca Trevigiana and the Republic of Venice and for these reasons was exposed to plunders and destructions, ended with the occupation of the area by the troops of Sigismund of Luxemburg and the destruction of Mussetta.
+During the 13th and 14th centuries the area was in a strategic position between the Marca Trevigiana and the Republic of Venice and for these reasons was exposed to plunder and destruction, which ended with the occupation of the area by the troops of Sigismund of Luxemburg and the destruction of Mussetta.